I get this question a lot.

 My son is a carb lover.
-He often reaches for a carb filled treat first.
-After years of struggling to get him to stop eating so many carbs, I switched the conversation to add fat in.
+He often reaches for a carb-filled treat first.
+After years of struggling to get him to stop eating so many carbs, I switched the conversation to adding more fat.
 I discovered that he liked avocados.
-So with almost every meal I slice open an avocado and make sure he has some on his plate.
-He also loves smoothies, so I pour brain octane in his smoothie and he doesn’t even know it.
+Now, with almost every meal, I slice open an avocado and make sure he has some on his plate.
+He also loves smoothies, so I pour Brain Octane in his smoothie and he doesn’t even know it.

-The minute I took my focus off his carb load and put it on increasing is good fat, his carb cravings improved.
+The minute I took my focus off his carb load and put it on increasing his consumption of good fat, his carb cravings improved.

-Butter, eggs, avocados, raw whole milk, raw nuts these are staples in our household.3.
-SKIP BREAKFAST
+Butter, eggs, avocados, raw whole milk, raw nuts… these are staples in our household.

-Now I know what many of you are thinking, “if my kid doesn’t eat, they will have a melt down”.
+I know that many of you are thinking, “If my kid doesn’t eat breakfast, he/she will have a meltdown.”

-This is because they are eating a high carb diet.
-Especially at dinner.
-Once you switch them to lower carb, higher fat you will notice that they can go longer periods without food and be just fine.
+Kids have meltdowns because they are eating a high carb diet, especially high carb dinners.
+Once you switch them to lower carb/higher fat you will notice that they can go longer periods without food and be just fine.

-My son hates breakfast.
-So I don’t push it.
-But you better believe that he gets a high fat dinner so that he can handle the morning in school without food.
+My son hates breakfast so I don’t push it.
+But you better believe that he gets a high fat dinner so he can handle the morning at school in a fasted state.

-Remember our bodies are chemistry.
-You can really manipulate your mental clarity, energy, metabolism by working with the QUALITY of food that is going into your body.
+Remember that our bodies are chemistry.
+You can really manipulate your mental clarity, energy, and metabolism by working with the QUALITY of the food that is going into your body.

-Teach that to your kids and you will find that one day they become healthy adults.
+Teach that concept to your kids and you will find that they become healthy adults.

-Hope that helps!
-I know this a controversial subject; I am here to simplify it for you.
-Reach out if you have any questions.
+I know this a controversial subject but I am here to help simplify it for you.
+Reach out if you have any questions!